How to Develop a Fintech App: Comprehensive Guide

 Generally, fintech apps have most of the features we list below.

-• QR code and card scanning (gives users the opportunity to scan codes or plastic cards to facilitate completing specific actions);
+- QR code and card scanning (gives users the opportunity to scan QR codes or plastic cards to facilitate completing specific actions);

-• Digital assistants (sometimes applications have chatbot functionality that allows an AI-based assistant or real customer service staff to reply to user inquiries);
+- Digital assistants (sometimes teams decide to build AI chatbots or add such functionality to the application so an AI assistant or real customer service staff could quickly reply to user inquiries);

 Possible Tech Stack for Fintech App Development